ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 Next, we want to have our activity respond to a search intent.
 We do this using an intent-filter.

-> Check: In groups, have students discuss why we are doing this instead of just responding to a key press and searching.
-(It adds the ability to start the search from another activity and to be included in the Global Search on the device).

 Finally, our last step is to take the search query the user entered, perform the search, and show the results to the user!
 Our activity responds to a search request by accepting and processing the Search intent.

-> Check: Ask the students to describe what happens in each of the two categories described above.

 ***